OTTBs and Ulcers: Why is this so common?

 Limit stressful situations such as intense training and frequent transporting OR supplement omeprazole during shows and transportation.

 Reduce stressors in environments such as long periods in a stall, inability to see or have contact with other horses, and long periods in between access to forage.
+Listen to what your horse deems as "stressful".

 Give couple handfuls of hay or alfalfa just prior to exercise to buffer splashing of acids in the stomach.